stangreg/Ignitron/README.md

 -----------------------------------------------------------------

 ## AMP mode
 In AMP mode, **Ignitron** acts like a Spark AMP and can communicate with the Spark app running on a mobile.
 New presets can be stored on **Ignitron** and existing presets can be deleted.
-In this mode, Ignitron's firmware can also be updated OTA via a web browser.

-**Note: With the current version of Ignitron, it is only possible to connect the iOS version of the Spark app with the pedal.
-The Android version of the app uses Bluetooth classic to connect to the amp which is currently not supported by Ignitron.**

 ### Connecting the Spark app with **Ignitron**

+***Note:*** By default, Ignitron is configured to use BLE which only works with iOS.
+In order to connect an Android device, you need to switch to Serial Bluetooth.
+To do so, press and hold the `Bank Up` button when in AMP mode (after step 1. below).
+This will toggle the Bluetooth mode and restart **Ignitron**.
+After toggling the Bluetooth mode, start with step 1. below again.
+Ignitron persists the Bluetooth mode until changed.

 1. Start **Ignitron** in AMP mode (hold `Preset 1` button during startup).
 2. Open the Spark App on the mobile
 3. For the first connection, make sure to have your real Spark Amp powered off to avoid the app connecting to it.